Policy-Based Routing

 interface | Policy interface, it must be set. | |

 src_addr | List of space-separated local/source IP addresses, CIDRs, hostnames or mac addresses (colon-separated).
 You can also specify a local physical device (like a specially created wlan) prepended by an @ symbol.
 Versions 1.1.2 and later allow using URLs to list of addresses.
-If curl is installed you can use the file:// schema, otherwise you can use ftp:// , http:// and https:// schemas.
-This is obviously not compatible with the secure_reload option. |
+If curl is installed you can use the file:// schema, otherwise you can use ftp:// , http:// and https:// schemas (which are obviously not compatible with the secure_reload option). |

 |